Gianpaolo, my father, was a collector.

 His pleasure lay in spending his nights disassembling them, painstakingly bringing them back to life.
 I rarely witnessed him happier than when he finally heard the “click” of a camera’s shutter that had lain silent for years.

-This passion drove him for more than five decades, leading him to create one of the most eclectic and captivating collection of vintage cameras, spanning not only through various eras but also encompassing a diverse array of technical innovations.
+This passion drove him for more than five decades, leading him to create one of the most eclectic and captivating collections of vintage cameras, spanning not only through various eras but also encompassing a diverse array of technical innovations.

 I spent a lot of time assisting him during my childhood, often carrying newly acquired camera boxes or passing him tools as he repaired them.
 As I grew older, he used to wait for my visits to guide me through his latest acquisitions after dinner.
 It’s a ritual we cherished for years.

 In 2020, my father passed away, leaving behind a collection of over two thousand devices.
+After two years dedicated to sorting and investigating, I decided to continue his legacy.

 Much like him, I am captivated by cameras that shaped our worldview and contributed to our present “image society.”
 The 20th century, marked by two world conflicts, the cold war, the surge of photojournalism, and the rise of celebrity culture, was consumed by a photographic obsession.